-The most correlated indices are WeMOI and the EA-WR for μ , and PDO and MOI for L-CV.
+The most correlated indices are WeMOI and the EA-WR for $\mu$ , and PDO and MOI for L-CV.
 ENSO shows the weakest influence on both statistics, and therefore is excluded from further analysis.
-The overall number of significant correlations in the study area than any other teleconnection considered in the study.
-When considering single stations, we found 387 significant correlationsfor hourly rainfall for WeMOI, while for the other indexes they range from 0 (ENSO)to 78 (PDO).
-Due to this huge difference, only the is not sufficient to fully understand the dependence relationships of μ -teleconnection or L-CV-teleconnection, nor to compare the influence of various teleconnections.
+The overall number of significant correlations is not sufficient to fully understand the dependence relationships of $\mu$ -teleconnection or L-CV-teleconnection, nor to compare the influence of various teleconnections.
 Instead, we main objective is the description of the spatial correlation field, that is the spatial patterns of significant correlations, and their robustness to varying the resolution of the spatial aggregation (i.e., tiles' size).
 This is represented through the interpolated reliability index, ri, in Figure 3.
-As defined in Sections 2.1 and 3.1, areas where $ri \geq 3$ or $ri \leq -3$ indicate "consistent" correlation.
-Focusing on μ , it is confirmed that WeMOI and EA-WR have a strong influence, particularly concentrated in two major patterns of consistent negative correlation in the Gulf of Genoa and in the North-Eastern Alps (panels b, d, g and i of Figure 3).
+As defined in Sections 2.1 and 3.2, areas where $ri \geq 3$ or $ri \leq -3$ indicate "consistent" correlation.
+Focusing on $\mu$ , it is confirmed that WeMOI and EA-WR have a strong influence, particularly concentrated in two major patterns of consistent negative correlation in the Gulf of Genoa and in the North-Eastern Alps (panels b, d, g and i of Figure 3).
 These patterns are evident in the case of 1h duration, where the North-East shows consistent correlation with all the indices (panels a-e of Figure 3).
-For the 24h duration the two patterns for WeMOI and EA-WR are more fragmented and less extended, even tough still present, while the other indices show only small areas with strong influence on μ .
+For the 24h duration the two patterns for WeMOI and EA-WR are more fragmented and less extended, even tough still present, while the other indices show only small